 Entertainment Tribeca TV Festival to include indie pilots in September return to New York Submissions are now open and run through July 6.
 Sean Hayes, left, and Eric McCormack of "Will & Grace" at last year's Tribeca TV Festival.
 This year the festival takes place Sept.
 20 to 23.
 Photo Credit: Tribeca By Vinnie Mancuso Special to amNewYork Updated May 17, 2018 12:54 PM Print Share fbShare Tweet Email The Tribeca TV Festival will return to New York for a second year from Sept.
 20 to 23, featuring series premieres, special screenings, finales and guest panels.
 “The options for both what and how we watch television continue to expand,” Paula Weinstein, EVP of Tribeca Enterprises, said in a statement.
 “We've seen this evolution in the one year since we first launched the TV Festival, which was created to help audiences and creators alike discover new voices, to showcase exciting stories, and to celebrate fan favorites.
 We're excited for the TV Festival to return as a destination for episodic storytelling.”
 The festival will add “Indie Pilots” to its lineup this year, a space for rising independent creators to showcase their work.
 Submissions for all Tribeca TV Festival programs, including “Indie Pilots,” open May 17 and run through July 6.
 Last year, the inaugural slate included the world premiere of the “Will & Grace” return to NBC, sneak peeks of Pamela Adlon’s “Better Things” and New York’s own Batman prequel, “Gotham,” as well as a conversation with “The Daily Show” host Trevor Noah.
 "After a tremendous inaugural year and another successful Tribeca TV in April, it’s clear that there is more exciting work being created in episodic storytelling than ever before, and that audiences are hungrier than ever to discover it,” said Cara Cusumano, director of programming at the Tribeca Film Festival.
 "Our vision for Tribeca TV is a celebratory space that connects these two groups of viewers and creators that would otherwise be separated by the television screen through unique, live, big-screen events."
-By Vinnie Mancuso Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Vinnie Mancuso Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.